aazirani/guide_wizard/README.md

 ### Stores

-The store is where all your application state lives in flutter.
+The store is where all the application state lives in flutter.
 The Store is basically a widget that stands at the top of the widget tree and passes it's data down using special methods.
 In-case of multiple stores, a separate folder for each store is created as shown in the example below:

 ```
 stores/